xiuql/BDSIM4CEPC/manual/source/model_description.rst

 As well as the beam pipe, magnet beam line elements also have further outer geometry beyond the beam pipe.
 This geometry typically represents the magnetic poles and yoke of the magnet but there are several geometry types to choose from.
-The possible different styles are described below.
+The possible different styles are described below and syntax **examples** can be found in *examples/features/geometry/4_magnets/*.

 The magnet geometry is controlled by the following parameters.

+.. note:: These are all specified using the `option` command.

 +-----------------------+--------------------------------------------------------------+---------------+-----------+
 | parameter             | description                                                  | default       | required  |